-Learning Objective: 02-03 How to calculate initial and maintenance margin.

-Section: 2.3 Topic: street name
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-03 How to calculate initial and maintenance margin.
+Level of Difficulty: 1 Easy Section: 2.3 Topic: Street Name

-39. Sarah has a brokerage account with Jeff, who is a money manager with Downtown Brokers.
+- 39. Sarah has a brokerage account with Jeff, who is a money manager with Downtown Brokers.
 Sarah pays an all-inclusive annual fee to the firm and Jeff manages her funds.
 She pays no trading costs or commissions.
 Which one of the following best describes this type of account?

-A. wrap
+- A. wrap

 - B. cash

 - C. margin

 - D. mutual

 - E. advisory

-Learning Objective: 02-02 The various types of securities brokers and brokerage.
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 The various types of securities brokers and brokerage accounts.
+Level of Difficulty: 1 Easy Section: 2.2 Topic: Wrap Account

-Topic: wrap account

-40. A discretionary account:

-A. authorizes a broker to trade securities on your behalf.

-- B. charges an annual fee to cover all trading and management services. - C. is the term applied to brokerage accounts with check-writing and credit card services. - D. is the same as a wrap account. - E. is the account used to pledge securities as collateral for a margin loan.
+- 40. A discretionary account: - A. authorizes a broker to trade securities on your behalf. - B. charges an annual fee to cover all trading and management services. - C. is the term applied to brokerage accounts with check-writing and credit card services. - D. is the same as a wrap account. - E. is the account used to pledge securities as collateral for a margin loan.

-Learning Objective: 02-02 The various types of securities brokers and brokerage.
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 The various types of securities brokers and brokerage accounts.
+Level of Difficulty: 1 Easy Section: 2.2 Topic: Discretionary Account

-Topic: discretionary account